aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 8. Specify HiLowLines format.
 9. Write the modified presentation to a PPTX file

-Sample Java code used to create a stock chart:
+Sample Javascript code used to create a stock chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();